fredbi/go-experiments/go-openapi/README.md

 ### Handling a swagger specification

-This is essentially brought by the `spec` package.
+This is essentially supported by the `spec` package.

+`spec` exposes the `Spec` type, which knows how to unmarshal and marshal a JSON swagger v2 spec.
+That's it.
+The `$ref` resolution feature is inside, so the package knows how to fetch remote documents over the network if needed.

+Alongside `$ref` resolution comes the `Expand` feature, which expands all `$ref`.
+The only valid use case to do so is spec and schema validation.

 ### Unfinished jobs / unsupported use cases